ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'scope', specifying the name of the groups that the Client requests to access, and optionally the roles that the Client requests to have in those groups.

    This parameter is encoded as a CBOR byte string, which wraps a CBOR array of one or more scope entries.
-All the scope entries are specified according to a same format, i.e. either the AIF format or the textual format defined below.
+All the scope entries are specified according to a same format, i.e., either the AIF format or the textual format defined below.

    * If the AIF format is used, each scope entry is encoded as per {{RFC9237}}.
 If a scope entry expresses a set of roles to take in a group as per this document, the object identifier "Toid" specifies the group name and MUST be encoded as a CBOR text string, while the permission set "Tperm" specifies the roles that the Client wishes to take in the group.